 The 18-hole age divisions will use stroke play for scoring in all events.

 All 2-day events are Junior Golf Scoreboard (JGS) ranked.
 For JGS reporting, the results in the Boys 14-15 AND 16-18 are COMBINED, and these players compete from the same set of tees.
-Similarly, the results in the Girls 11-13 AND 14-18 are also COMBINED, and these players compete from the same set of tees.
+For example, if 10 players are entered in each of the Boys 14-15 and 16-18 Age Divisions, then the JGS field will be 20 players.

-9-hole age divisions will score tournaments using either stroke play or a Stableford point system.
+9-hole age divisions will score tournaments using either stroke play or a Stableford point system depending on Age Division.
 Stroke limits are used for 9-hole stroke play events.
 Scoring format will be determined prior to each event.